Cat on a Hot Tin Roof: Adaptations

-The big-screen adaptation of the play was released by MGM in 1958 and starred Elizabeth Taylor, Paul Newman, Judith Anderson, and Jack Carson, with Burl Ives and Madeleine Sherwood reprising their stage roles.
-Critics said that the film censors and directors diminished the motion picture's authenticity.
-The Hays Code limited Brick's portrayal of sexual desire for Skipper, and diminished the original play's critique of homophobia and sexism.
-According to critic Emanuel Levy, George Cukor was initially assigned to direct the film, "though issues of censorship— homosexuality in particular— prevented him from doing it".
-Director Richard Brooks’ version was criticized for toning down the play, specifically eliminating the homosexual theme.
-The film substituted a hazy image of hero-worship rather than Tennessee Williams' strong suggestion of homosexuality.
-Williams reportedly was unhappy with the screenplay, which removed almost all of the homosexual themes and revised the third act section to include a lengthy scene of reconciliation between Brick and Big Daddy.
-Paul Newman, the film's star, also had stated his disappointment with the adaptation.
-Despite this, the film was highly acclaimed and was nominated for several Academy Awards, including Best Picture.
+The big-screen adaptation was released by MGM in 1958 and starred Elizabeth Taylor, Paul Newman, Judith Anderson, and Jack Carson, with Burl Ives and Madeleine Sherwood reprising their stage roles.
+Critics said that film censors and directors diminished the motion picture's authenticity.
+The Hays Code limited Brick's portrayal of sexual desire for Skipper and diminished the play's critique of homophobia and sexism.
+According to critic Emanuel Levy, George Cukor was initially assigned to direct the film, "though issues of censorship—homosexuality in particular—prevented him from doing it".
+Director Richard Brooks's version was criticized for toning down the play, specifically eliminating the homosexual theme.
+The film substituted hazy hero-worship for Williams's strong suggestion of homosexuality.
+Williams was reportedly unhappy with the screenplay, which removed almost all the homosexual themes and revised the third act section to include a lengthy scene of reconciliation between Brick and Big Daddy.
+Paul Newman, the film's star, also stated his disappointment with the adaptation.

+The film was highly acclaimed and was nominated for several Academy Awards, including Best Picture.
 Elizabeth Taylor and Paul Newman both received Oscar nominations for their performances.

-In 1976, a television version of Cat on a Hot Tin Roof was produced, starring the then husband-and-wife team of Natalie Wood and Robert Wagner, and featuring Laurence Olivier as Big Daddy and Maureen Stapleton as Big Mama.
+In 1976, a TV version was produced, starring the then husband-and-wife team of Natalie Wood and Robert Wagner, and featuring Laurence Olivier as Big Daddy and Maureen Stapleton as Big Mama.

-In 1984 a television version was produced by American Playhouse, starring Jessica Lange, Tommy Lee Jones, Rip Torn, Kim Stanley, David Dukes, and Penny Fuller.
-This adaptation, directed by Jack Hofsiss, revived the sexual innuendos which had been muted in the 1958 film.
-Both Stanley and Fuller were nominated for the Emmy Award for Outstanding Supporting Actress in a Miniseries or Special, and Stanley won.
+In 1984, another TV version was produced by American Playhouse, starring Jessica Lange, Tommy Lee Jones, Rip Torn, Kim Stanley, David Dukes, and Penny Fuller.
+This adaptation, directed by Jack Hofsiss, revived the sexual innuendos that the 1958 film muted.
+Both Stanley and Fuller were nominated for the Emmy Award for Outstanding Supporting Actress in a Miniseries, and Stanley won.

-The 2016 Bollywood movie Kapoor & Sons also drew its inspiration from the play.
+The 2016 Bollywood movie Kapoor & Sons drew its inspiration from the play.

 A new film adaptation was announced in 2021, with Antoine Fuqua directing and producing.
 The producers of the 2008 Broadway revival, Stephen C. Byrd and Alia Jones-Harvey, will also produce.